- about RC servo motors

 motor types without compromising quality.

-- With the experience to pick and choose, brushless for rudder, DL-series for throttle.
+- With the experience to pick and choose, brushless for rudder, DL-series for throttle and mixture.

 Last thoughts; the motor you select for your servos is serious